Concluding protection order phase - advice

 A review of the case plan must occur at least six weeks prior to the expiry of an order.

 From this review a case plan for closure should be developed.
-For older children a leaving care plan will also be required.
-The case plan review should occur in a timely manner with the input of all parties.
+Depending on the circumstances, this may be the leaving care plan.
+As per the Enact a case plan SAFER practice activity, this should occur in a timely manner with the input of all parties.
 Any plans for agencies or services to have ongoing involvement with the child or family should be clarified, agreed and recorded.
-A copy of any case plan and where applicable, the leaving care plan, should be provided to all parties.
+A copy of any case plan or leaving care plan, should be provided to all parties.
 See advice Leaving care.

 Where there is a plan to link the child or family to a family service or support agency upon the closure, consultation with the community based senior child protection practitioner should occur.
 Any information sharing regarding a child needs to be conveyed in a manner that protects the privacy of the client to the extent it is consistent with the child's best interest.
 Child protection practitioners are expected to share information appropriately to support effective collaborative practice and service provision to children and families in relation to protecting children, promoting their wellbeing and development, and assessing and managing family violence risk.

 A review of the case plan should consider the current assessment.
 This review should include the family and child, the care team and any involved agencies and services, and be endorsed by the child protection case planner.
 Usually, a case planning meeting will be an appropriate mechanism for conducting the review.
 Practitioners should: